 It also has just enough cushion to allow more responsiveness/energy return than I've got from similar weight shoes.
 I felt it was easy on my legs at most distances' training, with a springier transition compared to other more cushioned shoes (Hoka Clifton, NB 1080) at runs of the same distance.

 Lastly, no rubbing or friction points I could find.

 The new DNA LOFT midsole technology is wrapped around the entire shoe and provides a responsive and fast ride due to this construction as a new type of EVA foam.

 The weight may be fractions of ounces heavier at 10.5 oz than the non-support models like Brooks Ghost in a comparable size, but I believe this is a small price to pay for great for training in general.

 As mentioned previously, it is balanced with both a cushioned and springy responsiveness ride with good transition for midfoot to forefoot strikers, even at my 7:30 to 8 min/mile tempo pace.

 I could still feel the terrain and pavement well at race pace, which is part of the joy of running for me.
 More importantly, I never felt I was sinking into the midsole or that my shoes were getting stuck anywhere in the gait cycle, and this, to me, indicates good responsiveness.

 Even more telling of the new EVA foams being developed, this responsiveness has continued to feel the same for me after a few hundred miles.

 So many options to pick from

-With regards to style, they went all out to diversify and offer tons of cool patterns and colors for all runners' tastes.
+With regards to style, they went all out to diversify and offer tonnes of cool patterns and colours for all runners' tastes.
 I especially liked the retro/throwback styles in both men's and women's.